SamarjitDebnath/Earthquake-Detector/README.md

 # Earthquake-Detector
-Arduino Based project.
-Circuit diagram and codes are given
+This is done during November 2018 for college technical fest.
+Arduino Uno Based project.
+Circuit diagram and Arduino code and Processing code are given.